Auditing Courses at UW-Whitewater, Part II

-2. Log in to your WINS Student Center using your NET-ID and password.
+- The Registrar’s Office will send a second email to your UW-W email address with your next steps.
+It is important to act immediately on the instructions in this email.
+You will be directed to log in to your WINS Student Center using your NET-ID and password.
 While in WINS, you must Accept the Terms and Conditions.
 You must to do this for your registration to be finalized in your class.
-Until you accept the Terms & Conditions, there is a “hold” on your account which may result in your course being cancelled.
-To complete this step, click on Student Center, then under Finances>My Account, click on Terms & Conditions/Pymt Plan.
-Click on the View/Accept button for the term you are registering for (more than one term may be listed) and follow the instructions.
-Please note: you will need to complete this step every semester you audit courses.
+Until you accept the Terms & Conditions, there is a “hold” on your account which will prevent you from being registered in the class.
+To complete this step, click on Student Center, then under Financial Account, click on Terms & Conditions Click on the View/Accept button for the term you are registering for and ACCEPT (more than one term may be listed) and follow the instructions.
+You will need to complete this step every semester you audit courses.

-Please note that it may take 24 hours for your access to UWW’s electronic systems to be activated.
+Please note that it may take 24 hours for your access to UW-Whitewater’s electronic systems to be activated.

 Students auditing undergraduate courses rent the majority of their required textbooks through Textbook Rental at no additional cost.
 Textbook Rentals is located on the lower level of the University Bookstore (Moraine Hall).
 You will need to take your HawkCard with you, as well as a copy of your class schedule.
 You can access your class schedule by logging into WINS.
 Remember to print out your schedule using “list view” in order to list the section number and instructor.
 This information is needed to make sure you receive the correct textbooks for your section.
 Note that some professors will ask you to buy books in addition to those that you rent.
 Don’t forget to check the bookstore for any books that your instructor has asked you to buy.

-Your instructor and the University will use UWW email and Desire2Learn (D2L) to communicate with you about your course and other important university matters.
+Your instructor and the University will use UW-Whitewater email and Canvas to communicate with you about your course and other important university matters.

 Check your student email regularly.
-You can log in to the UWW email system using your NET-ID and password.
-Your UWW email is the address your instructors will use to contact you.
+You can log in to the UW-Whitewater email system using your NET-ID and password.
+You UW-Whitewater email is the address your instructors will use to contact you.
 Make sure that you check your student email so that you don’t miss any important announcements from your professor or other university officials.

-Some instructors may use D2L.
-D2L is an online management system that some instructors use to post content for their classes.
-Log in to D2L using your NET-ID and password.
-Not all instructors use D2L, but if yours does, be sure to check the D2L site.
-For more information on how to use D2L, click here.
+Some instructors may use Canvas.
+Canvas is an online management system that some instructors use to post content for their classes.
+Log into Canvas using your NET-ID and password.
+Not all instructors use Canvas, but if yours does, be sure to check the Canvas site.
+For more information on how to use Canvas, click here.